ChiaraPassaro/bunch_of_bubbles/README.md

 > - Go with Composition API + Single-File Components if you plan to build full applications with Vue.

 ## Jump into Reactivity Fundamentals
-Now we have an overview of the Composition Api and we know when use it, but we don't know yet how to use the Vue primary functionality:
+Now we have an overview of the Composition Api and we know when to use it, but we don't know yet how to use the Vue primary functionality:

 ### Reactivity
 Start always from the documentation: